TOP ＞ About Us ＞ Management ＞ Partners

 He graduated from Ritsumeikan University, College of Law.

 Naonori Kimura’s activities include numerous advisory services such as corporate strategies including breakthroughs, strategy shifts and re-growth initiatives.
 He has advised clients on business management streamlining, structural reforms, financial strategy, new business development, M&A strategies, and cost competitiveness.
+He is currently Executive Director of IGPI (Shanghai) Ltd. and outside director of Molten Corporation and Sanden Holdings Corporation.
 Prior to IGPI, he launched a venture business, worked with NCR Japan and later at Towers Perrin and Arthur D. Little Japan.

 He graduated from Keio University, School of Economics, and holds an MBA from the University of Leicester and an MS in Finance from the Lancaster University.
 He also completed AMP in